Underknowledge/home-assistant-configuration/readme.md

 ## About

-Its getting time to share my Home Assistant configuration, I gone a little crazy over the last year.
+Its getting time to share my Home Assistant configuration.
+When you ask my wife, I gone a little crazy over the last year.

 I run Hass.io on a around 4 year old i5 desktop pc wich is actually prittey beefy.
 The plan is to get a  [Openstack](https://docs.openstack.org/) running, but well... it bites back :P